 - 1. Inspect air cleaner every 250 hours.
-In dusty conditions, check more often. - If dirty, wash element in soapy water.
+In dusty conditions, check more often. - Marine sets: if dirty, wash element in soapy water.
 Rinse and dry thoroughly before re-installing.
 Replace if necessary.
-Part numbers are: M773LW3 - #24-28602 - 3.
+Part number for the element is: M843NW3 #24-22009 - 3.
 NOTE: Make absolutely sure no impurities enter the engine while changing the element.
 Do NOT run the engine with the air cleaner removed.